inmaugarc/DataScienceCapstone/README.md

 These are the steps of this project

 First of all, I have uploaded the data into Spark.
-After that, I have done an Exploratory Data Analysis As a third step, I have managed the nulls values and made some transformations I have prepared the features that are important to determine if a user will churn or not Then I have build the models and finally I have trained and test the models.
+After that, I have done an Exploratory Data Analysis.
+As a third step, I have managed the nulls values and made some transformations.
+I have prepared the features that are important to determine if a user will churn or not.
+Then I have build the models and finally I have trained and test the models.

 <img src="img/Sparkify_Steps.png" alt="Sparkify Steps">